MFMokbel/Crawlector/README.md

 - The performance of this query is dependent on the number of records in the CSV file
 - Crawlector compares every entry in the CSV file against the domain being investigated, and not the other way around
 - Only the registered/pay-level domain is compared

+# Finding TLDs and Subdomains - [site] Section

+- The `site` section provides the capability to expand on a given site, by attempting to find all available top-level domains (TLDs) and/or subdomains for the same domain.
+If found, new tlds/subdomains will be checked like any other domain
+- This feature uses the Omnisint Labs (https://omnisint.io/) and RapidAPI APIs
+- Omnisint Labs API returns subdomains and tlds, whereas RapidAPI returns only subdomains (the Omnisint Labs API is down as of January 15, 2023, however, the implementation is still available in case the site is back up)
+- For RapidAPI, you need a valid "Domains records" API key that you can request from RapidAPI, and plug into the key `rapid_api_key` in the configuration file
+- With `find_tlds` enabled, in addition to Omnisint Labs API tlds results, the framework attempts to find other active/registered domains by going through every tld entry, either, in the `tlds_file` or `tlds_url`
+- If tlds_url is set, it should point to a url that hosts tlds, each one on a new line (lines that start with either of the characters ';', '#' or '//' are ignored)
+- `tlds_file`, holds the filename that contains the list of tlds (same as for `tlds_url`; only the tld is present, excluding the '.', for ex., "com", "org")
+- If `tlds_file` is set, it takes precedence over `tlds_url`
+- `tld_dl_time_out`, this is for setting the maximum timeout for the dnslookup function when attempting to check if the domain in question resolves or not
+- `tld_use_connect`, this option enables the functionality to connect to the domain in question over a list of ports, defined in the option `tlds_connect_ports`
+- The option `tlds_connect_ports` accepts a list of ports, comma separated, or a list of ranges, such as 25-40,90-100,80,443,8443 (range start and end are inclusive)
+  - `tld_con_time_out`, this is for setting the maximum timeout for the connect function
+- `tld_con_use_ssl`, enable/disable the use of ssl when attempting to connect to the domain
+- If `save_to_file_subd` is set to true, discovered subdomains will be saved to "\expanded\exp_subdomain_<date>_<time>_<pm|am>.txt"
+- If save_to_file_tld is set to true, discovered domains will be saved to "\expanded\exp_tld_<date>_<time>_<pm|am>.txt"
+- If exit_here is set to true, then Crawlector bails out after executing this [site] function, irrespective of other enabled options

 # Design Considerations